pacedotdev/oto/README.md

 // definitions/definitons.go
 package definitions

-type GreeterService interface {
+// GreeterService makes nice greetings. type GreeterService interface {
+    // Greet makes a greeting.
     Greet(GreetRequest) GreetResponse
 }

-type GreetRequest struct {
+// GreetRequest is the request object for GreeterService.Greet. type GreetRequest struct {
+    // Name is the person to greet.
     Name string
 }

-type GreetResponse struct {
+// GreetResponse is the response object for GreeterService.Greet. type GreetResponse struct {
+    // Greeting is the greeting that was generated.
     Greeting string
 }
 ```